erik/derive/README.md

 Drag and drop one or more GPX files into the window.
 No data is ever uploaded, everything is done client side.

+Loosely inspired by [The Passage Ride](http://thepassageride.com), which you should join if you ever find yourself in Los Angeles on any given Wednesday night.

 http://library.nothingness.org/articles/SI/en/display/314

 ## Strava